ADU Rules in Denver, CO (2026)

 Permit Timeline

 Denver ADU Permit Timeline: Denver CPD (Community Planning and Development) processes ADU permits.
 Standard ADU: 4-8 weeks plan review.
 Denver offers expedited review for ADUs meeting pre-approved design standards.
 Construction typically 4-10 months.
-State law (HB 24-1175) requires ministerial approval within 60 days for compliant applications.
+State law (HB 24-1152) requires ministerial (administrative) approval with no discretionary design review for compliant applications — see official source for current statutory timeline detail.
 Apply through the Denver Community Planning and Development (CPD) — Development Services online permit portal.
 Phone: (720) 865-2705.

 Setback Requirements